-Filters are defined by their spectral transmission, and most of the types used in the machine vision industry will have associated transmission graphs like the one shown below.
+Filters are defined by their spectral transmission, and most of the types used in the machine vision industry will have associated transmission graphs.

 Shortpass filters are designed with sharp cut-off wavelength from 615 nm to 850 nm.
 A broadband anti-reflection coating avoids troublesome reflections.
 Shortpass filters are ideal for fluorescence and wavelength sorting applications.